17 Sights in Bolzano - Bozen, Italy (with Map and Images)

 Sightseeing Tours in Bolzano - Bozen1.
 Ehemalige Kirche St. Oswald - Ex chiesa S. Osvaldo

 St. Oswald was a church on the Oswaldweg in Bolzano, dedicated to St. Oswald of Northumbria.
-The late Romanesque east tower church was first mentioned in 1288, reconsecrated after damage caused by landslides in 1323 and 1405 and was named "sant Oswalt pey Poczen" in 1412.
+The late Romanesque east tower church was first mentioned in 1288, reconsecrated after damage caused by landslides in 1323 and 1405 and was called "sant Oswalt pey Poczen" in 1412.
 The feast was celebrated on the anniversary of the death of St. Oswald on 5 August.
 During the bombing of Bolzano during the Second World War, the church was destroyed by an American bomb on 2 December 1943.
 Only the foundation walls have been preserved.
 Since 1951 they have been listed as historical monuments.

 2. Monumento alla Vittoria - Siegesdenkmal